-5. Additional Requirements and Expectations of Doctoral Students a.
+- 5. Additional Requirements and Expectations of Doctoral Students - a.
 Students are required, prior to initiation of doctoral research, to complete training in Responsible Conduct of Research.
 The training includes completion of two sections of the CITI course (Protection of Human Research Subjects and Responsible Conduct of Research) and successful completion of a one credit course in RCR approved by the Department.

-- b.
+Further training in RCR is required after four years from the initial course.
+Students who are beyond four years of their initial training are required to enroll in the Advanced RCR course (BMSC 6011) at the first available offering. - b.
 Students are required to attend all departmental and College of Public Health seminars during the spring and fall semesters. - c.
 Students may be enrolled part-time (minimum six credit hours in fall and spring semesters) while completing their coursework requirements but are expected to enroll full-time once they begin their dissertation research. - d.
 Students are required to have a working knowledge of methods, programming, and applications of computers as used in Epidemiology prior to admission.
 This knowledge may be acquired by formal class work or by experience acquired before entering the program.
 Having completing BSE 5013 (or equivalent) with a passing grade will satisfy this requirement. - e.
 Students are required to achieve a working knowledge of the biomedical sciences as they relate to human health and disease.
 This requirement may be satisfied in one or more areas.
 Any coursework needed to satisfy this requirement may be taken at this or another institution, either before or after entering the program.
 One example is Principles of Pathobiology (Path 6024). - f.
 Tools of research are required.
 The purpose of the research tool is to increase research proficiency by developing competence in those skills deemed necessary for successful research performance.
-Such skills might include the ability to employ techniques of gathering, analyzing and/or presenting research data or reading, writing, or speaking one or more foreign languages in which there occurs significant technical publications in the student's area of research. - g.
+Such skills might include the ability to employ techniques of gathering, analyzing and/or presenting research data or reading, writing, or speaking one or more foreign languages in which there occurs significant technical publications in the student's area of research.

+- g.
 Students must pass a general written and oral examination.
 Students must complete the defense of the dissertation within five years of the end of the semester within which the general examination was successfully completed.
 If the time expires before the dissertation is completed, the coursework must be revalidated by retaking and passing the general examination. - h.
 Regardless of whether or not the doctoral dissertation is based on original data or secondary data analysis, doctoral students should have a range of experiences in primary data collection.
 These experiences may be gained either prior to or during the doctoral training program.
 Students must have experience in at least five of these processes, with at least one from each tier.
 The exact experiences and potential opportunities for primary data collection will be agreed upon by the students and their Advisory Committee as part of their program plan.